The F-Zero X wiki last edited by Mento on 12/30/14 11:04AM

 The main mode of F-Zero X in which there are five cups selectable (two of them have to be unlocked like the X Cup, a cup filled of randomly generated courses).
 Four difficulties are also selectable (Master as to be unlocked).
-With more cars on the track (30 to be exact), the racing is fast and chaotic as opposing racers will bump you as well as a rival driver you have to beat.
+With more cars on the track (30 to be exact), the racing is fast and chaotic as opposing racers will bump the player's car as well as a rival driver the player has to beat.
 Whoever has the highest number of points wins the cup after five courses.
-Like the original F-Zero, you have lives since your car has a health meter and you will lose one life if your car brakes down (health is at zero) or you fall off the stage.
+Like the original F-Zero, the car has a health meter and will lose one life if it brakes down (health is at zero) or fall off the stage.
 Also from the original, boosting is in as soon as the second lap begins as using it takes off a portion of the car's health.

-This mode is your car and only your car going through a certain course as fast as possible.
+This mode is the player's car and only their car going through a certain course as fast as possible.

-The goal of this mode is to take out all your competition as fast as possible.
+The goal of this mode is to take out all the competition as fast as possible.